shindokl90-lab/Final_ML_Project/README.md

-# Lending Club | Predicting Applicant Loan
+# Lending Club | Predicting Applicant Loan Risk
 ## Project Summary:
 Lending Club is America's largest online credit marketplace, and the first marketplace bank connecting borrowers and investors.
 We wanted to